rokker1/ms-graphrag-neo4j/README.md

 # MsGraphRAG-Neo4j

-A Neo4j implementation of Microsoft's GraphRAG approach for knowledge graph-based retrieval augmented generation.
+A Neo4j implementation of Microsoft's GraphRAG approach for knowledge graph-based retrieval augmented generation based on QFS.
+Query-focused summarization (QFS) is a summarization task where the objective is to produce a concise and relevant summary of a given document or set of documents specifically tailored to answer or address a particular query or question provided by a user.

+Learn more about GraphRAG[https://graphrag.com/].

 ## Overview